pauliacomi/pyGAPS/README.rst

 ========

     - Advanced adsorption data import and manipulation
-    - Routine analysis such as BET surface area, t-plot, alpha-s method
+    - Routine analysis such as BET/Langmuir surface area, t-plot, alpha-s method
     - Pore size distribution calculations for mesopores (BJH, Dollimore-Heal)
     - Pore size distribution calculations for micropores (Horvath-Kawazoe)
     - Pore size distribution calculations using DFT kernels
-    - Isotherm modelling (Henry, Langmuir, DS/TS Langmuir, etc..)
+    - Isotherm model fitting (Henry, Langmuir, DS/TS Langmuir, etc..)
     - IAST calculations for binary and multicomponent adsorption
     - Isosteric heat of adsorption calculations
     - Parsing to and from multiple formats such as Excel, CSV and JSON